wbrandenburger/DataVisualization/README.md

 # README

-## Repository

-The source code can be found under the following [link](https://github.com/wbrandenburger/DataVisualization).

 ## Install

 If `git` is installed on your personal computer, start a virtual environment in `python` and run the following installation command